-With the coming of the modern technology age, it has become imperative that companies adopt new techniques to stay ahead from their competitors.
-For media and publishing houses, it has become more difficult to monetize their content in a way that generates more revenue and gives them less pain areas.
-Although the “print vs Digital” debate still remains, but if you have loyal customers that identify with your brand, then media companies can see this is as a chance to better engage with them.
-This not only leads to a rich digital experience, but also opens up new avenues for companies to earn more revenue.
+With the coming of the modern technology age, it has become imperative that companies adopt new techniques to stay ahead of their competitors.
+For media and publishing houses, it has become more difficult to monetize their content in a way that generates more revenue and gives them fewer pain areas.
+Although the “print vs Digital” debate still remains, if you have loyal customers that identify with your brand, then media companies can see this is as a chance to better engage with them.
+This not only leads to a rich digital experience but also opens up new avenues for companies to earn more revenue.
 Some of the most advanced ways in which the media companies can monetize their content are:

 Content licensing and syndication

-A “syndicate” means “a group of individuals combined to promote a common interest” but in media industry a syndicate means legally publishing someone else’s content, by first buying the rights from him for the content.
+A “syndicate” means “a group of individuals combined to promote a common interest” but in the media industry, a syndicate means legally publishing someone else’s content, by first buying the rights from him for the content.
 The words “licensed content” and “syndicated content” are used interchangeably.
 Until the dawn of the Digital age, syndication was the major business model followed by many of the leading media and publishing houses.
 Syndication only works best when you have a loyal paying customers and who don’t deviate from the content published from your competitors.
 In another case where syndication works best is when the content is under strict access control, like that in movie theaters and OTT services offered by Hulu Plus, Netflix or Comcast.

 Marketing loss model